gaborgulyas/kmap/README.md

 plot_kmap(data,
-	data_raw=True,				# Whether the data is a list of attributes or already a dict as_partitions=None,			# If the anonymity sets partitioning the data or not filename = "",				# Output file path.
+	data_raw=True,				# Whether the data is a list of attributes or already a dict as_partitions=None,			# If the anonymity sets partitioning the data or not
+								# 	(leaving it None will lead to default behavior
+								#	regarding if it has to work with raw data or not)
+	filename = "",				# Output file path.
 If only filename provided with
 								#	no extension is provided